 In order to secure human resources responsible for strengthening existing businesses and taking on the challenge of new businesses, as well as to assess the human resource needs based on the business strategies of each business unit to optimally allocate human resources, the Company strategically hire and nurture human resources necessary to achieve sustainable growth.
 In particular, under the policy of strengthening diversity and expertise, we focus on mid-career recruits across the Company and the number of mid-career recruits is steadily increasing.
+In particular, in response to the major change of expanding the overseas business, we have strengthened the recruitment of human resources, mainly in the corporate division, and have hired 37 people as global staff in the past 12 months.
+We plan to further examine the scale and skills required for globalization in the future.

-The Company also uses a variety of methods including employee referrals, and media.
-In fiscal 2023, we hired 628 mid-career recruits, accounting for 44.0% of all recruits for the year.
-The Company expands its on-boarding program to help them quickly contribute after joining the Company.
+As a new initiative, we also launched the Welcome Home Program (alumni program, 1) in 2024.
+We are working to strengthen our recruitment capabilities by utilizing a variety of methods and channels, including referral recruitment (2).
+In fiscal 2024, we hired 679 mid-career recruits, accounting for 40.9% (3) of all recruits for the fiscal year.
+The Company expands its on-boarding program (4) to help them quickly contribute after joining the Company.

-Mid-career recruits accounted for 15.3% of the Company's managerial positions.
+Mid-career recruits accounted for 16.2% of the Company's managerial positions as of January 31, 2025.

-Mid-career recruits make up 18.8% of officer positions (Operations Officers, Employed Executive Officers, and Entrusted Executive Officers).
+Mid-career recruits make up 23.0% of officer positions (Operations Officers, Employed Executive Officers, and Entrusted Executive Officers).
 Going forward, the Company will promote a system whereby mid-career recruits are not disadvantaged in their promotion to managerial positions.